surmwill/recycler_unity/README.md

 The cycle repeats.

-- `prevState:` the previous state the endcap was in
+- `prevState:` the previous state the endcap was in.
-- `newState:` the new state the endcap is currently in
+- `newState:` the new state the endcap is currently in.

 ### RecalculateDimensions
 ```